Binance vs. Coinbase: What Works Better For Canadians?

 Binance was founded in 2017 and is based in Malta.
 It averages $2 billion in daily volume and executes 1.4 million transactions per second.
 Canadians can purchase and trade hundreds of different coins with advanced order types.

-Founded in 2012, Coinbase is a US-based cryptocurrency exchange with a simple interface making it an ideal choice for Canadians looking to start their crypto journey.
+Founded in 2012, Coinbase is a US-based cryptocurrency exchange with a simple interface making it a popular choice for Canadians looking to start their crypto journey.
+However, more Canadians are starting using local exchanges e.g. BitBuy or NDAX.
 Coinbase has 56 million users and became the first cryptocurrency exchange to have an Initial Public Offering.

 400+ including BTC, ETH, XRP, DOGE